ossf/education/CHARTER.md

   - viii. coordinating any communications regarding the Technical Initiative.

-## 3. TSC Voting
+## 3. WG Voting

 - a.
-While the Technical Initiative aims to operate as a consensus-based community, if any TSC decision requires a vote to move the Technical Initiative forward, the voting members of the TSC will vote on a one vote per voting member basis.
+While the Technical Initiative aims to operate as a consensus-based community, if any WG decision requires a vote to move the Technical Initiative forward, the voting members of the WG will vote on a one vote per voting member basis.

 - b.
-Quorum for TSC meetings requires at least fifty percent of all voting members of the TSC to be present.
-The TSC may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.
+Quorum for WG meetings requires at least fifty percent of all voting members of the WG to be present.
+The WG may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.

 - c.
 Except as provided in Section 7.c. and 8.a, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
-Decisions made by electronic vote without a meeting require a majority vote of all voting members of the TSC.
+Decisions made by electronic vote without a meeting require a majority vote of all voting members of the WG.

 - d.
-In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the TAC for assistance in reaching a resolution.
+In the event a vote cannot be resolved by the WG, any voting member of the WG may refer the matter to the TAC for assistance in reaching a resolution.

 ## 4. Compliance with Policies

 - a.
 This Technical Charter is subject to the OpenSSF Charter and any rules or policies established for all Technical Initiatives.

 - b.
 The Technical Initiative participants must conduct their business in a professional manner, subject to the Contributor Covenant Code of Conduct 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
-The TSC may adopt a different code of conduct ("CoC") for the Technical Initiative, subject to approval by the TAC.
+The WG may adopt a different code of conduct ("CoC") for the Technical Initiative, subject to approval by the TAC.

 - c.
-All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Technical Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
+All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Technical Charter and any policies adopted for all Collaborators by the WG, regardless of competitive interests.
 Put another way, the Technical Initiative community must not seek to exclude any participant based on any criteria, requirement, or reason other than those that are reasonable and applied on a non-discriminatory basis to all Collaborators in the Technical Initiative community.
 All activities conducted in the Technical Initiative are subject to the Linux Foundation’s Antitrust Policy, available at [https://www.linuxfoundation.org/antitrust-policy](https://www.linuxfoundation.org/antitrust-policy/).

 - d.
 The Technical Initiative will operate in a transparent, open, collaborative, and ethical manner at all times.
 The output of all Technical Initiative discussions, proposals, timelines, decisions, and status should be made open and easily visible to all.
 Any potential violations of this requirement should be reported immediately to the TAC.